 Dear Prospective Student,

-Thank you for your interest in the Health Education major offered through the Department of Health, Nutrition, and Exercise Sciences (HNES).
+Thank you for your interest in the Physical Education major offered through the Department of Health, Nutrition, and Exercise Sciences (HNES).
 We invite you to keep reading to learn more about the physical education teacher education major.

 If you are seeking information regarding any of the HNES undergraduate programs that you cannot find on our website or have specific questions about our undergraduate programs, please contact Robert Dirk, Academic Advisor for HNES, by phone (701) 231-9848 or via e-mail at firstname.lastname@example.org .